The Anti-Aging / Longevity Consultation - What does it entail?

 Diverse, mostly plant based diet with minimum 40 grams/day of dietary fiber, and at least 30 different veges/fruits/seeds/grains/nuts weekly (if not daily)

-#2 Cause of Death/Disability - Malignancy
+#2 Cause of Death/Disability - Infections

-#4 Cause of Death/Disability - Constellation of Cognitive Decline/Trauma/Sarcopenia/Osteoporosis
+#5 Cause of Death/Disability - Constellation of Cognitive Decline/Trauma/Sarcopenia/Osteoporosis

 The last two items relate to exercise, maintaining muscle mass, and a careful mix of impact, aerobic, and weight lifting types of exercise.
 Creatine can be helpful, as can optimization of Vitamin D and K2 MK7, Omega 3 index, Vitamin B12,Homocysteine and diet.
+Getting a whole body DEXA for body composition can be a useful and cost effective way to monitor your current status, including visceral fat, which is important to optimize for one's metabolic health.

 The sections below are just a tiny subset of the types of treatment, and a selected evidence base, we offer appropriate patients.
 The logic is fairly consistent when we deal with patients who have, or are at risk of progressive conditions.
 There is an assessment of the risk of treatment versus the likelihood of benefit.
 For many patients, we jointly make the decision to utilize treatments that have low risk of harm, and likely evidence of benefit.